EKstudio/jquery-ui-datepicker-lite/README.md

 Design Goals
 -------------

-The first goal with this is to get a datepicker rendering with the least amount of code as possible using [clean calendar](https://github.com/1Marc/javascript-clean-calendar) as the base, then leveraging other ui plugins/utilities and the official templating and globalization plugins.
+The first goal with this is to get a datepicker rendering with the least amount of code as possible and then leveraging UI components and official plugins like jQuery templating and globalization.

 Templating and Events
 -------------